hello سلام • אַ גוטן טאָג

 Having grown up the child of an interfaith family, I was raised Jewish within the conservative (denominational) movement, attended K-8 Jewish Day School, and continued in Judaic studies throughout high school and college.

 For the past 10 years, I’ve had the pleasure of working as an educator, ritual leader and community organizer with folks navigating their Jewish journeys.
-From 2022-2024, I designed and facilitated B’nai Mitzvah and adolescent programming with Mishkan Chicago.
-I continue to work independently as a shaliakh (guide) in Jewish learning for students and families all over the world.
+From 2021-2024, I designed and facilitated B’nai Mitzvah and adolescent programming with Mishkan Chicago.
+As a current student pursuing my rabbinic ordination at ALEPH: the Seminary for the Spiritual Renewal of Judaism, I continue to work independently as a shaliakh (guide) in Jewish practice for students and families all over the world.

 Guided by story